IBT-learning/full-stack-software-engineering-2024/2-javascript/js-assignment-2.md

 -   Create a constant variable called `personAge` and assign it a number between 1 and 100
 -   Create a constant variable called `isAdult` and assign it a _boolean expression_ determining whether that number is above or below 18
 -   Create a constant variable called `isElderly` and assign it a _boolean expression_ determining whether that number is above or below 60
--   Create a template string that will read like this: `Is this person is an adult? true.
+-   Create a template string that will read like this: `Is this person an adult? true.
 Is this person elderly? false` (but fill in the correct variables for true and false)
 -   **TIP**: Make sure you test by changing the value of `personAge` to make sure it works for children, adults below 60, and adults over 60

 #### Extra challenges (you may do either or neither or both!)